kaefer3000/t2-rest-leds/README.md

 ## How to use
 ### LAN
 Depending on your network set-up, you can access the root resource on the Tessel in the following manner.
+The Tessel automatically obtains an IP using DHCP.
-Maybe your local DNS uses the hostnames to produce domain names (like t2-rest-leds.lan):
+Maybe your local DNS uses hostnames to produce domain names (like `t2-rest-leds.lan`):
 ```bash
 $ curl http://tessel-ip-or-domain/
 ```